Pleasant Hill, California

 Kaiser members in Pleasant Hill have it equally easy: Kaiser Walnut Creek is 5 to 15 minutes south, full Kaiser labor and delivery plus on-site NICU.
 No commute story to plan for; this is the same Walnut Creek hospital pool as the Walnut Creek and Concord pages.

-Pleasant Hill's central Contra Costa location is the single biggest non-school structural feature of the city for family-buyer real estate; the hospital corridor sits within 15 minutes of every PH address.
+Pleasant Hill's central Contra Costa location is the single biggest non-school structural feature of the city for buyers prioritizing hospital access; the hospital corridor sits within 15 minutes of every PH address.

 Hospital network coverage depends on your insurance plan.
 Lily does not advise on medical coverage decisions; for in-network confirmation contact your insurer directly.
 Hospital information above is current as of 2026-05-28 and should be re-verified with each hospital's admissions office before relying on it for a major life decision.